Conservation International: Approach to conservation

 The foundation of CI's work is "science, partnership and field demonstration."
 The organization has scientists, policy workers and other conservationists on the ground in nearly 30 countries.
 It also relies heavily on thousands of local partners.

-CI focuses on four strategic priorities: protecting nature for climate; ocean conservation at scale; promoting nature-based economic development; and innovation in science and finance.
+CI divides its work into three priority areas: protecting and restoring natural areas in order to mitigate climate change, protecting ocean areas and Sustainable fisheries and expanding conservation economies.

-CI works with governments, universities, NGOs and the private sector with the aim of replicating its successes on a larger scale.
+CI works with governments, universities, NGOs and the private sector with the aim of replicating its work on a larger scale.
 By showing how conservation can work at all scales, CI aims to make the protection of nature a key consideration in economic development decisions around the world.

-For example, through its partnerships with governments and coastal communities, CI has helped to protect more than 5 million square kilometers (13 million square miles) of ocean area while also improving the management of sustainable fisheries and restoring mangroves, which mitigate the impacts of climate change.
-The Blue Nature Alliance, a global initiative launched by CI and partners in 2020, aims to protect an additional 18 million square kilometers (7 million square miles) of ocean area.
+Since its inception, CI claims to have protected more than 5 million square kilometers (13 million square miles) of land and ocean areas while also improving the management of sustainable fisheries and restoring mangroves, which mitigate the impacts of climate change.
+CI is a founding member of The Blue Nature Alliance, an initiative launched in 2020 that aims to protect an additional 18 million square kilometers (7 million square miles) of ocean area, bringing 30% of the world's oceans under protection by 2030.

 The organization has been active in United Nations discussions on issues such as climate change and biodiversity, and its scientists present at international conferences and workshops.
-On a per-paper basis, Conservation International's scientific output research is among the most influential of any conservation organization in the U.S., and ahead of top research universities and other NGOs.
-To date, Conservation International has published more than 1,100 peer-reviewed articles, many in leading journals like Science, Nature, and the Proceedings of the National Academy of Sciences.
+As of January 2025, Conservation International claims to have published more than 1,300 peer-reviewed articles, in journals like Science, Nature, and the Proceedings of the National Academy of Sciences.

-Conservation International works in partnership with some of the world's most prominent companies to reduce their impact on the environment and support the protection of nature.
-CI is working with Starbucks, Walmart, P&G and Apple, among others.
-In 2020, CI began a new partnership with Mastercard and WRI to support the Priceless Planet Coalition in its goal to restore 100 million trees in critical forests around the world.
+Conservation International works in partnership with many multi-national companies to reduce their impact on the environment and support the protection of nature.
+The organization has worked with Starbucks, Walmart, P&G and Apple, among others.
+In 2020, CI began a new partnership with Mastercard and World Resources Institute (WRI) to support the Priceless Planet Coalition in its goal to restore 100 million trees in critical forests around the world.